Please enter a valid 5-digit zip code!

 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-You can find out about a company's reputation using online reviews or the BBB.
-You should also find out which movers near you meet the licensing requirements for movers in Kansas.
-All of the companies on our list of the best movers in Wichita are well-reviewed and picked by our expert team.
+Next, you can check which movers near you meet the licensing requirements for movers in Kansas.
+You can also browse online reviews and look at the company's rating on the BBB.
+All of the companies on our list of Wichita's best movers are well-reviewed and chosen by our team of experts.

-Once you've narrowed it down to a small list of companies to pick from, you can contact them and ask about a free estimate.
-We recommend reaching out to at least two of the companies on our list above.
-Make sure that you explain to them all of the services you may need, and to check that the estimate you get is a "binding estimate."
+Once you have a small list of companies to select from, you can contact them and get a free estimate.
+It is best to speak with two or more of the companies from our list above.
+Make sure that you go through all of the services that you're looking for, and to check that the estimate you get is a "binding estimate."
 Otherwise, it may be subject to change.

-The three best movers in Wichita, according to Today's Homeowner, are Allied Van Lines, Kings Moving & Storage, and Thomas Transfer & Storage Co.,Inc.
+The best mover in Wichita, according to Today's Homeowner, are Thomas Transfer & Storage Co.,Inc.

-Begin the process by examining the company's website.
-Once you discover what services the mover offers, look at reviews of the company on other sites such as Google, Trustpilot, Reddit, or the BBB.
+Begin the process by visiting the company's website.
+Once you discover what kinds of services the mover offers, look at reviews of the company on other sites like Reddit, the BBB, Trustpilot, or Google.

-You can also ask for references from people who used the mover in the past.
+You can also ask for references from people who used the mover before.

-The cost of a home in Wichita will vary based on various factors, including the area of the city you want to live in, the size of the home, and the amenities it offers.
-The median home price in Wichita is $281500.
+The price of a home in Wichita will depend on multiple factors, including the area of the city you want to live in, the size of the home, and the amenities it offers.
+The median home price in Wichita is $187892.